shayalieb/exercise1.2/README.md

 ## Why recipe_1 into all_recipes?
 Because all recipes is the general index where more recipes will be store, this is just one of the all recipes, which can be updated an modified.

+## About this app
+This is built using IPython shell for the purpose of learning how use python.
+There are 5 different recipes, each with it own list of ingredients.
+All of the recipes are nested in on outer variable call all_recipes.